Bone Densitometry Technologist

 At this time, Certification as a bone densitometry technologist is voluntary.
 However, many employers look for candidates who are certified by the American Registry of Radiologic Technologists.
 Candidates looking to become certified in bone densitometry must have already earned certification credentials in radiography, nuclear medicine, or radiation therapy.

-According to payscale.com, the median wage of a bone densitometry technologist is approximately $34,365 per year.
+According to payscale.com, the median salary of bone densitometry technologists is approximately $34,365 per year.

 Professional Organizations and Resources